praveenscience/Internship-LMS-FrontEnd/Contributing.md

 **3.** You can confirm that this repository is a fork of the original repository by finding the "forked from [praveenscience/Internship-LMS-FrontEnd](https://github.com/praveenscience/Internship-LMS-FrontEnd)" text under the repository name.
 ![Step 3](./docs/Step3.png)

 **4.** Click on Clone or download button on the forked repository.
-Make sure you are cloning your version (GitHub.com/\<your username>/Internship-LMS-FrontEnd) and not the CatsInTech organisation's.
+Make sure you are cloning your version (GitHub.com/\<your username>/Internship-LMS-FrontEnd) and not the CatsInTech organization's.
 ![Step 4](./docs/Step4.png)

 **5.** Clone your forked copy of the project.